akselskaar/todoo-app/README.md

 # Todoo-app

-Todoo-app made in next.js 15, with Posgress database and Drizzle ORM.
+Todoo-app made in next.js 15, with postgres database and Drizzle ORM.

 ## Setup: